Work With an Attorney From Our Firm Today

 Our firm’s noteworthy verdicts and settlements have been featured in the Chicago Daily Law Bulletin; Chicago Magazine; Cook County Jury Verdict Reporter; Illinois Jury Verdict Reporter; Verdicts, Settlements, & Tactics; Illinois Trial Lawyers Association Magazine; Vested Interest; Mealey’s Insurance Law Weekly; and the Justinian Society Magazine.

-These cases are just a few of the most recent results achieved by the firm.
+Regina P. Etherton and her team have a distinguished record of winning large verdicts and settlements for their clients for decades.
+These cases are just a few of the results achieved by the firm.

 Wrongful death of an unmarried male who died shortly after impact against a trucking warehouse terminal and its driver.